Basics

 Remove a tokenizer

-The emf-cli tokenizer remove command allows users to remove one or more tokenizers from their project.
+command allows users to remove one or more tokenizers from their project.
 Users specify the name of the model associated with the tokenizer and the tokenizer name(s) they wish to remove as command arguments.
-If no argument is given for this command a multi-select GUI will be available in the terminal from where you remove one or more previously downloaded model tokenizers.

 Remove one or more tokenizer